howhowcan/Route_Configuration/README.md

 6. Why need to set "`ip_proto=17`" in the flow entry?
    Because we use UDP connection in this test.
 7. Compare the differences between the iPerf results of `SimpleController.py` and `controller.py` in detail.
-   The loss rate of `SimpleController.py` is 1.7%, whereas the one of `controller.py` is 2.2%.
+   The delay and the loss rate of `SimpleController.py` are 0.064ms and 2.7%, whereas the ones of `controller.py` are 0.009ms and 3.1%.
 8. Which forwarding rule is better?
 Why?
-   The one use `SimpleController.py`, because the loss rate is lower.
+   The one use `controller.py`, because the loss rate of using `controller.py` is close to using `SimpleController.py`, but the delay is much smaller.
 ---
 ## References